 It’s hard to beat Strava when it comes to tracking fitness data.
 The long-running app is quick, comprehensive, and extremely accurate.
 Compared to many of its competitors — like RunKeeper or Runtastic — it offers a deeper suite of features while also performing them faster.
-You can use the app to track or calculate your time, distance, average pace, speed, and estimated power output — you’re even able to record your routes live.
+You can use the app to track or calculate your time, distance, average pace, speed, and estimated power output.
+You’re even able to record your routes live.

 Strava is straightforward and intuitive, allowing you to add descriptions post-ride to remember what you liked or didn’t like about it, and it pairs with plenty of external devices like heart rate monitors, power meters, cadence sensors, and foot pods.

 The best indoor trainer: Zwift

 If you live in a rainy climate — or prefer the controlled climate and flexible hours of training indoors — Zwift is a fantastic way to push hard, maximize your training, and force yourself to go the extra mile.
-Better yet, it presents everything in a fun way, gamifying training sessions by allowing you to replicate world class, real-life routes and compete against others.
+Better yet, it presents everything in a fun way, gamifying training sessions by allowing you to replicate world-class, real-life routes and compete against others.

-The app, which works with any turbo trainer, features crystal clear graphics that even show your avatar rising our of your saddle when you’re pumping hard or tucking on fast downhills.
+The app, which works with any turbo trainer, features crystal-clear graphics that even show your avatar rising out of your saddle when you’re pumping hard or tucking on fast downhills.
 You can decide at the beginning whether you prefer to race against others or compete against yourself.
-Although the mobile app works as its own game, the full experience is enhanced by connecting to a desktop version and using the mobile app as a remote control.
+The app uses your functional threshold power (FTP) rating to match you up against similar riders for virtual competitions.

-The best route planner: MapMyRide
+The best route planner: Map My Ride

-Today, there are dozens of GPS-based apps which offer route planning and live tracking.
-However, none of them match the original pioneer of route planning when it comes to versatility and ease: MapMyRide.
+Today, there are dozens of GPS-based apps that offer route planning and live tracking.
+However, none of them match the original pioneer of route planning when it comes to versatility and ease: Map My Ride.
 With years of experience under its belt, the app continues to outshine its competitors.
 Aside from live-tracking, it allows you to fully customize routes from scratch, leapfrogging from one point to the next to create a unique path with a simple, user-friendly interface.

-MapMyRide also lets you peruse other users’ favorite routes and shuffle through previous rides you’ve cycled to decide if you want to do them again with audio prompting.
+Map My Ride, which has the backing of Under Armour, also lets you peruse other users’ favorite routes and shuffle through previous rides you’ve cycled to decide if you want to do them again with audio prompting.

-The best motivational coach: Endomondo
+The best motivational coach: CycleGo

 The best companion app: Garmin Connect

 If you plan to purchase a fitness tracker to monitor your progress, Garmin is the way to go.
-Its app is much more user-friendly than some of its competitors and if you own the Garmin Edge cycling computer, you can log everything in a comprehensive daily calendar that breaks down your average speeds, elevations, durations, distances, and other cycling metrics.
-The app makes it simple to compare your performance with friends — as well as other users — via Garmin Segments and it also crunches detailed charts displaying your data logged over time.
+Its app is much more user-friendly than some of its competitors, and if you own the Garmin Edge cycling computer, you can log everything in a comprehensive daily calendar that breaks down your average speeds, elevations, durations, distances, and other cycling metrics.
+You’ll appreciate the ability to see the data in whatever way you choose.